velocityzen/jellybeans/readme.md

 ## Linked Content

-When you have several events that should have the same __consistent__ conten you should use `linkedContetn` option.
+When you have several events that should have the same __consistent__ conten you should use `linkedContent` option.
 Then content of event will be saved to separate table with link to it in the event.

 ## Event Status